enamyaovi/Sandbox_D/README.md

  - I'm planning to make video demos 📽️ to showcase the cool stuff I've learned.
 If you're also on this learning path and feeling a bit stuck, don't worry—I've got your back!
  - We'll figure it out together. 💪 That's all for now, but stay tuned for more updates! 🌟

-  **And yes, ChatGPT had a hand in crafting this cool README code! 💻**
+  **And yes, ChatGPT had a hand in crafting this cool readme code! 💻**